-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical and costs as a member of the plan

-The Medical Benefits Chart on the following pages lists the services Simpra Advantage (PPO I-SNP) covers and what you pay out-of-pocket for each service.
-Part D prescription drug coverage is covered in Chapter 5.
+The Medical Benefits Chart on the following pages lists the services Simpra Advantage (PPO D-SNP) covers and what you pay out-of-pocket for each service.
+Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Simpra Advantage (PPO I-SNP). - o Covered services that need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers.
+- Your Medicare and Medicaid covered services must be provided according to the coverage guidelines established by Medicare and Medicaid. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the A_G@Simpra.com are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Covered services that need approval in advance are marked in the Medical Benefits Chart as requiring a prior authorization.